doudejans/spotico.py/README.md

 target_uri: 'spotify:playlist:xxxxxx'
 ```

-The username field should simply contain your Spotify username.
 A client ID and secret can be generated within the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/).
 In the settings of your application, set the redirect url to `http://localhost:8080/`.
 When running spotico.py, you will need to authorize the app with your Spotify account.